 Although some say a tripod is useful, I think that it is essential for any form of close-up or macro photography.
 It will help limit any form of user induced vibration which will give a sharper image.
 Camera shake is more noticeable the closer you get to the subject.
 Getting the best should be your priority, so a good tripod is key.

 3. Use flash

 The ability to focus manually is a big bonus when shooting macro.
-Because you are working with such limited depth of focus you need to be able to determine what you want in focus.
+Because you are working with such limited depth of field, you need to be able to determine what you want in focus.
 Allowing the camera to choose by auto focusing will interfere with where you want to focus.
-So set it manual focus and focus on the part of the subject you want in sharp focus.
+So set it to manual focus and focus on the part of the subject you want in sharp focus.

-The ability to set your aperture manually is a big advantage as this allows you to control the depth of focus mentioned in point four.
-The technical term for this is depth of field and it determines how much of your image is in focus in front of the subject.
+The ability to set your aperture manually is a big advantage, as this allows you to control the depth of focus mentioned in point four.
+The technical term for this is depth of field, and it determines how much of your image is in focus in front of the subject.
 Some cameras won’t allow changing the aperture once the setting has been changed to macro mode.
-If you can change the aperture you’ll probably use a large aperture in order to blur out the background which is very effective for close-ups.
+If you can change the aperture, you’ll probably use a large aperture in order to blur out the background, which is very effective for close-ups.

-Don’t forget the rules of good composition like the rule of thirds.
+Don’t forget the rules of good composition, like the rule of thirds.
 Placing your subject and making it the focal point are essential to good macro photos.
-Often when people shoot close-up composition goes out the window because they are so focused on the detail.
+Often when people shoot close-up, composition goes out the window, because they are so focused on the detail.